hansvitalic/uae_telecom_recommender_system/README.md

-# uae_telecom_recommender_system
+# UAE Telecom Recommender System

-Sector‑aware recommender systems for project risk management in UAE telecom infrastructure.
+This project aims to develop a recommender system for the UAE telecom sector.